Adolescent Medicine in Orlando

 UCF Health’s doctor for teens is equipped to handle the complex physical, behavioral and emotional care needs of adolescents—from physical exams and immunizations to reproductive and mental healthcare.
 In fact, our doctor works to earn the trust of the adolescent patient, which encourages him or her to communicate openly and honestly about their concerns and fears.
 When this happens, physicians can better address positive and negative health patterns, as well as identify at-risk behaviors such as depression and eating disorders.

 Often it’s appropriate to work with parents and adolescents together.
 When this occurs, communication is often improved and the chances of establishing healthy habits for a lifetime greatly increase.

-Our Adolescent Medicine Specialist
+Our Adolescent Medicine Doctor

 Dr. Maria Cannarozzi is board certified in Internal Medicine and Pediatrics.
 Her clinical interests include wellness and healthy weight management, adolescent medicine, school performance and women’s health.